14: Distance-Based Redundancy Analysis

 That the artefact is present is obvious.
 One gradient dominates, with CAP1 having about 82% of the constrained variation, and Sørensen turnover saturates, because sections at opposite ends of the coast share no species and cannot become any more dissimilar.
 Ordinating that structure bends the second axis into a parabola.
 Regressing CAP2 on CAP1 and CAP1\(^2\) explains 90% of the wa-score variation, which is the textbook sign of an arch.
 The bend is mostly a response effect, since the same regression on the lc scores explains only 53%, and that is why the arch flattens in Figure 3.

-CAP2 is not content-free, however.
+CAP2 carries genuine content, however.
 It is a significant constrained axis (anova(cap_final, by = "axis") returns \(p = 0.001\)) tied to a measured predictor.
 Summer thermal variability (febRange) peaks on the south coast and is lowest in the east, and it is itself a hump-shaped function of the main gradient.
-The coast is in that sense really arched geographically: mean temperature rises monotonically from west to east, while seasonal variability peaks in the middle.
-The residual curvature of the lc scores, 53%, measures this real secondary gradient; the further rise to 90% in the wa scores measures the artefact.
+The coast is in that sense arched geographically, since mean temperature rises monotonically from west to east while seasonal variability peaks in the middle.
+The residual curvature of the lc scores, 53%, measures this real secondary gradient, and the further rise to 90% in the wa scores measures the artefact.

 A remedy is unnecessary.
 In a constrained ordination you do not detrend, and DCA-style detrending is in any case discouraged.
-CAP1 still orders the sites correctly from west to east, and CAP2 still carries a real signal; you simply must not read the up-curled ends of the wa arch as similar, because sections 12 and 58 share almost no species.
+CAP1 still orders the sites correctly from west to east, and CAP2 still carries a real signal.
+You must not interpret the up-curled ends of the wa arch as similar, because sections 12 and 58 share almost no species.
 Interpret the lc scores and the predictor arrows, as I do here, rather than the literal shape of the wa configuration.
-Working from a distance-based method with an ecological dissimilarity on the turnover component, as this chapter does, already keeps the arch far milder than CA or PCA would.
+Working from a distance-based method with an ecological dissimilarity on the turnover component, as this chapter does, already keeps the arch milder than CA or PCA would.

 Factor Variables